-Facilities Manager (ISSN 0882-7249) is published quarterly (Winter, Spring, Summer, Fall) by APPA: The Association of Fligher Education Facilities Officers, 1446 Duke Street, Alexandria, Vinginia 22314-3492.
+Facilities Manager (ISSN 0882-7249) is published quarterly (Winter, Spring, Summer, Fall) by APPA: The Association of Higher Education Facilities Officers, 1446 Duke Street, Alexandria, Virginia 22314-3492.
 Editorial contributions are welcome and should be sent to this address.
-Of APPA's annual membership dues, 520 pays for the subscription to Facilities Manager and APPA Newsfetter.
-Additional annual subscriptions for both periodicals cost 540 (550 for non U.S. addresse).
-For informa-tion on rates and deadfines to display and display and display and the sent of additional annual subscription.

-tion on rates and deadlines for display and classified advertising, tele phone 703/684-1446
+Of APPA's annual membership dues, \$30 pays for the subscription to Facilities Manager and APPA Newsletter.
+Additional annual subscriptions for both periodicals cost \$40 (\$50 for non U.S. addresses).
+For informa-tion on rates and deadlines for display and classified advartising.
+Italian tion on rates and deadlines for display and classified advertising, telephone 703/684-1446

 Copyright © 1992 by APPA: The Association of Higher Education Facilities Officers.
 Contents may not be reprinted or reproduced in any form without written permission.
-The opinions expressed are those of the authors and do not necessarily reflect the views of AIPA.
+The opinions expressed are those of the authors and do not necessarily reflect the views of APPA.
 Editorial mention of companies or products is for informational purposes only and should not be construed as an endorsement, actual or implied, by the Association